-We leverage design to tackle global challenges—especially those that adversely affect certain communities.
+We leverage design to tackle global challenges—especially those that adversely affect historically underrepresented communities.

 Call for Proposals

-Grants include engagement with the Sasaki Foundation, possibly in the Incubator at Sasaki—an open and collaborative shared studio space for innovators—and access to design expertise from Sasaki professionals.
+Grants include engagement with the Sasaki Foundation and access to design expertise from Sasaki professionals.

 We Need You